 method, Linear Prediction, the Steiglitz-McBride method, and inverse

-designs recursive IIR digital filters by fitting a specified frequency
+recursive IIR digital filters by fitting a specified frequency response.

-its method for finding the filter's denominator coefficients: it finds
+method for finding the filter's denominator coefficients: it finds the inverse

-the inverse FFT of the ideal desired magnitude-squared response and
+FFT of the ideal specified magnitude-squared response and solves the modified

-solves the modified Yule-Walker equations using the resulting autocorrelation
+Yule-Walker equations using the resulting autocorrelation function samples.
+The

 [b,a] = yulewalk(n,f,m)